kamax-matrix/mxisd/README.md

 to [sydent](https://github.com/matrix-org/sydent) and an external validation implementation of the [Identity Service API](http://matrix.org/docs/spec/identity_service/unstable.html).

-mxisd is currently in read-only mode with the following lookup strategies in priority order:
+mxisd is currently in read-only mode and use a priority lookup strategy with several providers.

+Given the 3PID `john.doe@example.org`, the following would be performed in priority order until a mapping is found:
 - LDAP: lookup the Matrix ID from an configurable attribute.
+- DNS: lookup another Identity Server using the domain part of an e-mail and:
+  - Look for a SRV record under `_identity._matrix._tcp.example.org`
+  - Lookup using the base domain name `example.org`
 - Forwarder: Proxy the request to other identity servers (`matrix.org` and `vector.im` currently hardcoded).

 # Quick start